WydD/spring-relational-repository/README.md

 # spring-relational-repository
-Lite and straight to the point implementation of Spring Repositories using JDBC without JPA or any high-level entity manager
+Light and straight to the point implementation of Spring Repositories using JDBC without JPA or any high-level entity manager